Best tablets for kids for 2021

 Should you buy a tablet designed for children?

-None of the tablets we've selected have been designed exclusively for children's use, because we've found you're better off buying a low-cost (but robustly built) 'grown-up' tablet, rather than something from a kids' range.
+None of the tablets we've selected have been designed exclusively for children's use, because we've found you're better off buying a low-cost (but robust) 'grown-up' tablet, rather than something from a kids' range.

 Opting for a tablet that isn't targeted at kids will generally give you a better product that starts quickly and has decent battery life, plus it will be more flexible as your child grows and wants more from the tablet.